hemerajs/hemera-testsuite/README.md

 ```

 ## Emulate NATS
-We emulate all features of NATS server.
+We emulate all core features of NATS server.
 You can run and test your service in memory.

 ### Features